PPC, SOLUTIONS 8

 Why Is There a $1,000 Startup Fee for eCommerce Campaigns?

-You may have noticed, either from browsing our online pricing structure or discussing your free action plan with a member of our Google Ads management team, that our eCommerce campaigns include a $1,000 one-time setup fee.
+You may have noticed, either from browsing our online pricing structure or discussing your free growth plan with a member of our Google Ads management team, that our eCommerce campaigns include a $1,000 one-time setup fee.

 Why is this fee necessary and what is it used for?
 We’re glad you asked!